vish2285/Signature-Web/README.md

 # Signature-Web
-* Signnature website is build with javascript, Html, css and BootStrap
+* Signnature website is build with Javascript, Html, Css and BootStrap
 * This website functions properly only on large screens.
+* You can draw your signature on any background color and draw with any color, then save it by clicking the save & download button.
+If you previously refreshed the site but saved your image, you can get it by clicking the retrieve signature button.

 # Overview Of Project
 Link: [signature-web](https://signature-web.netlify.app/)